 Horton graduated from CS Fullerton in 1994 with a degree in Kinesiology and received a Masters in Education from Azusa Pacific University in 1996.
 He spent two years as the student manager for the Titan's basketball team and another as the program's administrative assistant.
 Before that, he worked as an assistant at Villa Park High (Calif.) and Fullerton High (Calif.).

 Horton played basketball at Fullerton High.
 He is married and his wife's name is Chelsie.
-He has a son, Charles, who is eight and a daughter Ellie, who was born on Oct.
-31, 2012.
+He has a son, Charles, who is nine and a one-year old daughter, Ellie.